Key takeaways:

 The wrong Part D prescription plan — either standalone or rolled into an MA plan — could end up costing you hundreds of dollars more than a plan that covers the medications you need.

 That’s why it’s important to review the formulary for prescription coverage bundled in your MA plan or any separate Part D plan you’re considering.
-You should look for a plan that covers your medications in the lowest (and least costly) tiers possible.
+You should look for prescription insurance that covers your medications in the lowest (and least costly) tiers possible.

 Most MA plans, but not all, include Part D coverage.
 If the MA plan you choose does not include prescription coverage, you can buy a stand-alone Part D plan.
-The average Part D premium is expected to be $46.50 a month in 2025.
+The average Part D premium for a standalone plan is $39 a month in 2025.

-Medicare Prescription Payment Plan: This new payment option lets you spread your costs for covered prescriptions over the year.
-The plan won’t save you money, but monthly payments can help you manage costs during 2025.
-You can also avoid paying the entire $590 deductible up front and fill your prescriptions on time.
+Medicare Prescription Payment Plan: This payment option, which debuted in 2025, lets you spread your costs for covered prescriptions over the year.
+The plan won’t save you money, but monthly payments can help you manage costs during a coverage year.
+You can also avoid paying the entire $590 deductible in 2025 and $615 deductible in 2026 up front and fill your prescriptions on time.

 If you’re enrolled in an MA plan, you will have a provider network.
-This network includes healthcare providers, hospitals, and other facilities that are covered under your plan.
-When shopping around for an MA plan, make sure the providers and facilities you use most often are in the network of any plan you’re considering.
-Seeing an out-of-network provider can be costly.
+This network includes doctors and healthcare professionals as well as hospitals and other facilities that are covered under your plan.
+When shopping for an MA plan, make sure the providers and facilities you use most often are in the network of any plan you’re considering.
+Seeing an out-of-network provider can cost you more.

-Healthcare professionals and facilities can be dropped or added to a plan’s network throughout the year.
-So it’s always a good idea to double-check that a provider or facility you’re planning to visit is still in your plan’s network in order to prevent unwelcome surprise bills.
+Healthcare professionals, hospitals, and other facilities can be dropped or added to a plan’s network throughout the year.
+So it’s always a good idea to double-check that a doctor or hospital you’re planning to visit is still in your plan’s network in order to prevent unwelcome surprise bills.

 Some MA plans require approval, known as prior authorization, before covering certain services, items, or medications.
+(You have a separate prior approval process for prescription coverage.)
 If you have an existing MA plan, it’s important to review the Annual Notice of Change (ANOC) sent by your plan in the fall.
 This document will tell you what changes to expect in the next coverage year, so you can decide if the MA plan still fits your needs.

 Some Medicare beneficiaries don’t realize they can appeal a payment or coverage decision.
 If you disagree with a decision from your MA plan, you have the right to dispute it.
 The appeals process can be time-consuming, but with persistence and good record-keeping, most decisions are partially or fully overturned.